-- This is a fledgling service which is reliant upon training courses being available and pharmacists being able to complete them. - None of the pharmacies are currently commissioned to provide either of the services. - 11 of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
+- This is a fledgling service which is reliant upon training courses being available and pharmacists being able to complete them. - None of the pharmacies are currently commissioned to provide the service. - 11 of the pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
 Three said they did not but could make adjustments.